NativeScript/docs/content/guide/running-the-app.md

 ---
-title: Running app on device
+title: Running the app
 ---

 ## Running on physical devices

 You can install your app on a device during development via two ways:

 - Enabling USB Debugging
 - Wifi.
 To debug over Wifi, follow the steps at [Connect to a device over Wi-Fi (Android 11+)](https://developer.android.com/studio/command-line/adb#connect-to-a-device-over-wi-fi-android-11+) and [Connect to a device over Wi-Fi (Android 10 and lower)](https://developer.android.com/studio/command-line/adb#wireless).

 ### Enable Debugging over USB on Android devices

 Follow the steps below to enable Debugging over USB:

 1. Activate the `Developer options` menu: